One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Grab a tune you don’t know and jam on it, or work out the prep exercises.

-The sooner you begin, the sooner soloing at sight will be easy to do in your playing.
+The sooner you begin, the sooner soloing at sight is easy to do at a jam.

 Sight Reading Melodies

-This is because, as a guitarist, you’ll be comping and soloing more often than playing melodies in a sight-reading situation.
+This is because, as a guitarist, you comp and solo more often than play melodies in a sight-reading situation.

-Not to say it won’t happen, but if there’s a sax, trumpet, trombone, or vocalist in the band, chances are they’ll take the head and you’ll comp.
+Not to say it won’t happen, but if there’s a sax, trumpet, trombone, or vocalist in the band, chances are they take the head and you comp.

 So, it’s important to learn how to read music on guitar.

-But, at the same time it’s important to prioritize your practice routine so you’re best prepared to function in a real-life situation.
+But, at the same time it’s important to prioritize your practice routine to be best prepared to function in a real-life situation.

-Besides learning how to read notes on the staff, which is a whole other topic of study, here is an exercise that you can do in order to build your sight-reading chops.
+Besides learning how to read notes on the staff, which is a whole other topic of study, here’s an exercise to build your sight-reading chops.

-By working this exercise, you’ll study sight-reading melodies in a practical way.
+By working this exercise, you’ study sight-reading melodies in a practical way.

-You’ll be able to read in any octave, as well as learn how to make a melody sound musical and arranged even when sight-reading.
+You can read in any octave and learn how to make a melody sound musical when sight-reading.

 Learn Jazz Standards – Transcribing

-Spending time listening to a melody, chord progressions, or improvised solo, and learning them by ear produces sizeable results in the woodshed.
+Spending time listening to a melody, chord progressions, or solos, and learning them by ear produces sizeable results.

-Beyond learning what notes to play, repeated and intense listening teaches you how to hear subtle nuances in the music.
+Beyond learning what notes to play, repeated listening teaches you how to hear subtle nuances in the music.

 This ability to hear music with greater detail is a huge help when jamming with other musicians.

-If you can transcribe chords, you’ll always know where the piano player is in the form, even when they deviate from the written chords.
+If you can transcribe chords, you always know where the piano player is, even when they deviate from the written chords.

-Then you’ll rarely get lost in the form, or if you do get lost you’ll quickly get back on the form.
+Then you rarely get lost in the form, or if you do get lost, you quickly get back on the form.

-If you can transcribe single notes, hearing when the sax player uses steps outside, or uses a chord substitution, becomes doable in real time.
+If you can transcribe single notes, hearing when the sax player steps outside or uses a chord substitution becomes doable in real time.

-Then, you can react by going with their new harmony, or playing a counter harmony to their lines.
+Then, you can react by going with their new harmony, or play a counter harmony to their lines.

-Reacting to rhythmic cues and interacting with the drums becomes easy after you’ve written out melodies and chords, both notes and rhythms.
+Reacting to rhythmic cues and interacting with the drum is easy after you’ve written out melodies and chords, both notes and rhythms.

-This’ll allow you to always been in time with the band, never get off the beat, and really lock in with the rhythm section.
+This allows you to always been in time with the band, never get off the beat, and lock in with the rhythm section.

-And transcribing Jazz Standards will get you there faster than any other exercise in the practice room.
+And, transcribing jazz standards gets you there faster than any other exercise in the practice room.

-In this section of the lesson, you’ll study a number of exercises that you can use in your routine to help you increase you ability to hear Jazz music in real time.
+In this section, you study a number of exercises that increase you ability to hear jazz music in real time.

-As well, after working these exercises, you’ll be able to quickly learn any Jazz Standard chord progression or melody just by listening to it.
+As well, after working these exercises, you can quickly learn any jazz standard chord progression or melody just by listening to it.

 No Real Book needed.

-Transcribing can be a difficult skill to develop, and many players struggle with it in the woodshed.
+Transcribing is a difficult skill to develop, and many players struggle with it in the woodshed.

-But, with time, effort, and determination, you’ll be able to reach your transcription goals, and bring your heightened sense of hearing to the bandstand.
+But, with time, effort, and determination, you can reach your transcription goals, and bring your heightened sense of hearing to the bandstand.

 How to Learn Jazz Melodies by Ear

-The first is accuracy, as lead sheets will sometimes contain errors.
+The first is accuracy, as lead sheets sometimes contain errors.

-While the second is that it teaches you how famous Jazz performers interpret melodies in their playing.
+The second is that it teaches you how famous jazz performers interpret melodies.

-Often times, beginning Jazz musicians will learn tunes from the Real Book and play them as is on a jam session.
+Often times, beginning jazz musicians learn tunes from the Real Book and play them as is on a jam session.

 While this is accurate, the notes are correct, they’re often written in the plainest rhythms possible with no fills in a lead sheet.